 When care cannot be provided by an in-network provider, a referral is required to permit a member to obtain care from an out-of-network provider.
-Only in-network providers may initiate an EPO referral, the form can be found HERE.
-Note that prior authorization may also be required for services provided under an approved EPO referral.
+Only in-network providers may initiate an EPO referral, the form can be found at the link below Note that prior authorization may also be required for services provided under an approved EPO referral.
 Prior Authorization and obtaining an approved EPO referral are two separate processes.